 – by car:

-- motorway – Sanremo is located about 20 km from a French border and it is easily reachable by motorway A10.
+- motorway – Sanremo is located about 20 km from the French border and it is easily reachable by motorway A10.
 It is enough to take a Sanremo motorway exit (more info here).

 - Aurelia – SS1 a provincial road that leads along the coast and is very picturesque.